 Hypoallergenic products have seen a boom in recent years, appealing not only to consumers with diagnosed allergies but also to those with sensitive skin.
 Even the fortunate few with a “normal” skin type may opt for the hypoallergenic option, assuming it’ll be gentler on their complexion.

-This has become a big one in the skincare industry, especially for those of us with less-than-perfect skin.
+This is a big one in the skincare industry, especially for those of us with less-than-perfect skin.

 Non-comedogenic essentially means that a product avoids pore-clogging ingredients, which in turn helps prevent acne.
 Non-comedogenic products are not acne treatments and can’t assure a 100% clear complexion, but they may discourage new breakouts from forming!